Huskyeder/stackato-doc/user/reference/client-ref.rst

 .. _command-quota show:

       stackato quota show  *<name>*
-        Show the details of the named quota definition.
+        Show the details of the named quota plan.
 If not specified it will be asked for interactively (menu).
 This is a Stackato 3 specific command.

         .. raw:: html